DiSSCo/dissco.github.io/SpecimenImageCapture/photographymodule.md

 The colour temperature can affect the appearance of the specimen image.
 Imaging set ups should use a neutral Kelvin level that maintains accurate colouration as much as possible while also being well lit and bright.
 Something in the region of 4000 to 5500 is ideal.
 Kelvin can be measured using either a spectrometer (often very expensive), or alternatively this is usually stated on lightbulbs.
 It is also possible to get a measure of Kelvin from the camera itself.

 ![representation of light colour scale](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/kelvin_scale.png?raw=true)
 Figure 12: Illustration of the Kelvin scale.
+Lower Kelvin values produce warmer/yellower light, whereas higher Kelvin values produce colder/bluer light.
+Image adpated from [LEDlightingwholesaleinc.com](https://www.ledlightingwholesaleinc.com/Understanding-Lumens-vs-Kelvin-s/399.htm).

 Sources of ambient light - lighting in the studio, coming in through the windows - will cause a condition known as “mixed lighting” and will change the colour correctness of the image.
 Unless you are using strobes/flash, all of that will matter.
 Camera rigs and light boxes that can help remove sources of ambient light are an excellent way to get consistent light levels in images.